eye-division/eyegallery/_gallery/gallery1.md

 ---
-title: Gallery 1
+title: "Original layout"
 display_title: true
-permalink: /gallery/test/
+permalink: /gallery/original/
 frontpage: true
-frontpagetitle: "Gallery 1"
+frontpagetitle: "Original layout"
 homepage_description_markdown: >-
   This is an example of a gallery with thumbnails in their original format - landscape or portrait, exactly as you upload them.
 gallery_date: 2016-05-01 00:00:00